Probing dense environments around Sgr A* with S-stars dynamics: Star-environment interaction

-As we will demonstrate in Sec~\ref{sec:timescales}, the DF timescale $T_\slab{df}$ can be comparable, or even shorter, than other typical timescales of the star cluster.
-We show in Fig.~\ref{fig:df-bounds} the values of $M\ped{c}$ such that the orbits of S-stars would completely decay into Sgr A* in a time shorter than the age of the Galactic center disc (approximately $\SI{6}{Myr}$ \cite{Paumard:2006im}), and in a time shorter than the expected lifetime of the stars themselves.
+As we demonstrate in Appendix~\ref{sec:timescales}, the DF timescale $T_\slab{df}$ can be comparable, or even shorter, than other typical timescales of the star cluster, such as the stellar lifetime, resonant relaxations and physical collisions.
+We show in Fig.~\ref{fig:df-bounds} the values of $M\ped{c}$ such that the orbits of S-stars would completely decay into Sgr A* in a time shorter than the age of the Galactic Center disc (approximately $\SI{6}{Myr}$ \cite{Paumard:2006im}), and in a time shorter than the expected lifetime of the stars themselves.
 As noted for the apsidal precession in Sec.~\ref{sec:apsidal-precession}, we see that stars with smaller pericenter are able to probe larger values of $\alpha$.

 It is tempting to interpret the limits in Fig.~\ref{fig:df-bounds} as observational bounds on $M\ped{c}$, invoking a fine-tuning argument.
 This can be expressed as saying that it seems unlikely that we happen to observe a star whose orbit is about to decay in a short time, compared to the age of the star itself.
 This argument would only rely on approximate knowledge of the orbital parameters, rather than on high-precision astrometric data such as those needed to measure the apsidal precession discussed in Sec.~\ref{sec:apsidal-precession}.
-One should however keep in mind that DF would make stars on eccentric orbit continuously ``flow'' from large to small semi-major axes, thus replenishing the region where the decay time is short.
+One should, however, keep in mind that DF would make stars on eccentric orbit continuously ``flow'' from large to small semi-major axes, thus replenishing the region where the decay time is short.
 It is therefore necessary to study the evolution of the whole star cluster to determine the expected impact of DF on the distribution of stellar orbits.
 We perform this task in Sec.~\ref{sec:evolution}.